You want to start a blog… but maybe you don’t know quite how. Enter: today’s guide to choosing the best blogging software for your needs.

 Pros of LinkedIn

-• You can publish articles under your personal profile or under a work page.
+- You can publish articles under your profile or a work page.

-• It’s possible for your articles to be found on the web, through LinkedIn’s content hubs.
+- Your articles can be found on the web through LinkedIn’s content hubs.

-• People who you’re connected to on LinkedIn may be more likely to read your work if it’s on LinkedIn, as they don’t have to click to visit an external website.
+- People you’re connected to on LinkedIn may be more likely to read your work if it’s on LinkedIn, as they don’t have to click to visit an external website.

 Cons of LinkedIn

-• You don’t really have a “blog” on LinkedIn.
+- You don’t have a “blog” on LinkedIn.
 There’s no way to tag, categorize, or organize your articles.

-• There aren’t many options for formatting your article.
-You can add an optional cover image, and you can include images, slides, or a video in the article itself.
+- There aren’t many options for formatting your article.
+You can add an optional cover image and include images, slides, or a video in the article itself.

 LinkedIn Add-Ons Available